Italian Social Republic

-The Italian Social Republic (Repubblica Sociale Italiana, /it/; RSI; Italienische Sozialrepublik, /de/), known prior to December 1943 as the National Republican State of Italy (Stato Nazionale Repubblicano d'Italia; SNRI), but more popularly known as the Republic of Salò (Repubblica di Salò, /it/), was a German puppet state and fascist rump state with limited diplomatic recognition that was created during the latter part of World War II.
+The Italian Social Republic (Repubblica Sociale Italiana, /it/; RSI), known prior to December 1943 as the National Republican State of Italy (Stato Nazionale Repubblicano d'Italia; SNRI), but more popularly known as the Republic of Salò (Repubblica di Salò, /it/), was a German puppet state with limited diplomatic recognition that was created during the latter part of World War II.

 It was a collaborationist regime in German-occupied Italy, established after the German invasion of Italy in September 1943 and disbanded with the surrender of Axis troops in Italy in May 1945.
 The German occupation triggered widespread national resistance against it and the Italian Social Republic during the liberation of Italy and the Italian civil war.
+Meanwhile, the Allied-liberated portion of Italy was informally known as the Kingdom of the South.

-The Italian Social Republic was the second and last incarnation of the Italian Fascist state, led by the Italian dictator Benito Mussolini and his reformed anti-monarchist Republican Fascist Party.
+The Italian Social Republic was the second and last incarnation of the Italian Fascist state, led by the Italian dictator Benito Mussolini and his reformed Republican Fascist Party.
 The newly founded state declared Rome its capital but the de facto capital was Salò (hence the colloquial name of the state), a small town on Lake Garda, near Brescia, where Mussolini and the Ministry of Foreign Affairs were headquartered.
 The Italian Social Republic nominally exercised sovereignty in Northern and Central Italy, but was largely dependent on German troops to maintain control.

 In July 1943, after the Allies had pushed Italy out of North Africa and subsequently invaded Sicily, the Grand Council of Fascism—with the support of King Victor Emmanuel III—overthrew and arrested Mussolini.
 The new government began secret peace negotiations with the Allied powers but when the Armistice of Cassibile was announced on 8 September, Nazi Germany was prepared and quickly intervened.
 German troops seized control of the northern half of Italy, freed Mussolini, and brought him to the German-occupied area to establish a satellite regime.
 The Italian Social Republic was proclaimed on 23 September 1943.
 Although the RSI claimed sovereignty over all of Italy and its colonies, its de facto jurisdiction only extended to a vastly reduced portion of the country.
 The RSI received diplomatic recognition only from the Axis powers and their satellite states.
 Finland and Vichy France, although in the German orbit, did not recognize it.
 Unofficial relations were maintained with Argentina, Portugal, Spain, and, through commercial agents, Switzerland.
 Vatican City did not recognize the RSI.

-Around 25 April 1945, 19 months after its founding, the RSI all but collapsed.
+Around 25 April 1945, 19 months after its founding, the RSI collapsed.
 In Italy, the day is known as Liberation Day (festa della liberazione).
 On that day, a general partisan uprising, alongside the efforts of Allied forces during their final offensive in Italy, managed to oust the Germans and the remaining RSI forces from Italy almost entirely.
 Mussolini was captured and killed by Italian partisans on 28 April as he and an entourage attempted to flee.
 The RSI Minister of Defense, Rodolfo Graziani, surrendered what was left of the Italian Social Republic on 1 May, one day after the German forces in Italy capitulated.